-We have elected to estimate a forfeiture rate to calculate the stock-based compensation expense for our awards.
-We have estimated a forfeiture rate of twenty-three percent.
 We routinely evaluate the appropriateness of the forfeiture rate based on actual forfeiture experience, analysis of employee turnover, and expectations of future option exercise behavior.

 Income Taxes

 Income taxes are accounted for using the liability method.
 Deferred tax assets and liabilities are recognized for future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases and net operating loss and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the year in which those temporary differences are expected to be recovered or settled.